Marko Nikolić (football manager): Videoton

 On 6 June 2017, Nikolić signed a two-year contract with Hungarian club Videoton.
 He won the Nemzeti Bajnokság I in his first season in charge.

 He managed the club to reach the play-offs of the 2018–19 UEFA Champions League.
 However, the club was defeated by AEK Athens F.C., therefore, the cub was eligible to play in the group stages of the 2018–19 UEFA Europa League.
 Vidi beat PAOK FC twice and they drew with Chelsea F.C.
 However, in the following year Fehérvár FC was beaten by FC Vaduz in the third round of the 2019–20 UEFA Europa League.

 On 25 November 2019, he was dismissed by Fehérvár FC after a 3-1 home defeat at the MOL Aréna Sóstó.
 The club directors expected that Fehérvár could gain more points in the first half of the 2019–20 Nemzeti Bajnokság I season than their rival Ferencváros since Ferencváros played in the 2019–20 UEFA Europa League.
 However, on the 12 match day Ferencváros led the championship.

 Lokomotiv Moscow

-On 14 May 2020, the board of directors of Russian Premier League club FC Lokomotiv Moscow announced the signing of Nikolić, with contract beginning on 1 June 2020.
+On 14 May 2020, the board of directors of Russian Premier League club Lokomotiv Moscow announced the signing of Nikolić, with contract beginning on 1 June 2020.
 The Russian league was suspended until that date due to the COVID-19 pandemic in Russia.
 He replaced Yuri Semin.
 In the 2020–21 season, Lokomotiv won the Russian Cup and qualified for the Europa League, also finishing in 3rd place in the league table.
 On 21 May 2021, Lokomotiv extended contract with Nikolić for three additional years.
 He left Lokomotiv by mutual consent on 5 October 2021.

+CSKA Moscow

+On 6 June 2024, Nikolić signed a two-season contract with CSKA Moscow in Russia.
+He was chosen Russian Premier League manager of the month for March 2025 and for April 2025.
+CSKA finished third in the 2024–25 Russian Premier League and won the 2024–25 Russian Cup.
+Nikolić resigned from CSKA on 9 June 2025.

+AEK Athens

+On 14 June 2025, Nikolić signed a two-year contract with Greek Super League club AEK Athens.